Hertz to buy 100,000 Teslas; rentals available starting November, CEO says - NewsBreak

 The purchase by one of the world’s leading rental car companies reflects its confidence that electric vehicles are gaining acceptance with environmentally minded consumers as an alternative to vehicles powered by petroleum-burning internal combustion engines.

-In an interview with The Associated Press, Mark Fields, Hertz’ interim CEO, said that Teslas are already arriving at the company’s sites and should be available for rental starting in November.Company slated to buy Lordstown Motors plant unveils 3 new electric vehicle prototypes
+In an interview with The Associated Press, Mark Fields, Hertz’ interim CEO, said that Teslas are already arriving at the company’s sites and should be available for rental starting in November.Pandemic drives a new business with car-sharing platforms on rise

 Hertz said in its announcement that it will complete its purchases of the Tesla Model 3 small cars by the end of 2022.
 It also said it will establish its own electric vehicle charging network as it strives to produce the largest rental fleet of electric vehicles in North America.